openbmc/openbmc/poky/documentation/dev-manual/debugging.rst

 .. note::

-   Two common values for `SIGNATURE_HANDLER` are "none" and "printdiff", which dump only the signature or compare the dumped signature with the cached one, respectively.
+   Two common values for `SIGNATURE_HANDLER` are "none" and "printdiff", which dump only the signature or compare the dumped signature with the most recent one, respectively. "printdiff" will try to establish the most recent signature match (e.g. in the sstate cache) and then compare the matched signatures to determine the stamps and delta where these two stamp trees diverge.
+This can be used to determine why tasks need to be re-run in situations where that is not expected.

 Using BitBake with either of these options causes BitBake to dump out ``sigdata`` files in the ``stamps`` directory for every task it would